… by Asif Haroon Raja

 It is however, most unfortunate that our power hungry politicians backed by paid media are oblivious of the precarious geo-political environments and are wholly interested in snatching power by hook or crook.
 Devoid of political power, they first provoked the Army to boot out NS and are now expectantly looking towards the Supreme Court to disqualify him whether he is an offender or not.
 Like PTI, PPP has also begun to flex its political muscles and is somehow very hopeful that it will regain power in the Centre and in all provinces.

 The writer is retired Brig, took part in epic battle of Hilli in 1971 war, served as Defence Attache Egypt & Sudan, defence analyst, columnist, author of five books, Vice Chairman Thinkers Forum Pakistan, Director Measac Research Centre. [email protected]

-Posted by Gordon Duff, Senior Editor on June 15, 2017, With 1577 Reads Filed under Russia.
+Posted by Gordon Duff, Senior Editor on June 15, 2017, With 1657 Reads Filed under Russia.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.